-For each publication, committee chair edits and lays out content and sends a PDF to the executive committee to review and proofread.
-After committee chair makes requested changes from the executive committee, she sends a PDF of the publication to the executive director to email to the membership and post on the WiNUP website.
+For each publication, committee chair edits and lays out content and sends a PDF to the executive committee and Executive Director to review and proofread.
+After committee chair makes requested changes from the executive committee, she sends a PDF of the publication to the Executive Director to email to the membership and post on the WiNUP website.

-The Bulletin should be 2-3 pages.
-It should be produced in between newsletters to keep members engaged and informed of news and upcoming deadlines that occur during the gaps of time between newsletter production.

-The Bulletins should be kept brief, but include the following:

-• Letter from WiNUP president

-• News and Notes: News briefs from international organization, including but not limited to announcements about conferences, webinars, etc.

-• Dates and Deadlines: Important deadlines for members, including dues due dates, award nomination deadlines, conference registration deadlines, etc.

-Energy Updates should be about 2 pages and be produced at the same time as The Bulletin.
-The quarterly Energy Update should be a separate document from The Bulletin so that The Bulletin can remain a quick-to-read publication.
-The Energy Update is an additional resource for members who wish to read current news about the utility industry more frequently than the Connection Newsletter (which includes energy industry news) is published.
-Content for the Energy Updates should be developed by the Energy Affairs Committee and sent to the Member Publications Committee Chair.

-Connection Newsletter should be a longer, more in-depth publication than The Bulletin.
-Each newsletter issue (except for the Conference Edition, which is simply a review of the conference; see below) should include the following:
+The Connection newsletter should be an in-depth publication.
+Each newsletter issue should include the following:

-• President’s Message
+President’s Message

-• International News: Including, but not limited to conference announcements and registration information, award nomination information, important dates, other events, etc.; other news items from Executive Director or President
+International News: Including, but not limited to conference announcements and registration information, award nomination information, important dates, other events, etc.; other news items from Executive Director or President

-• Chapter Spotlight: Article and pictures highlighting a WiNUP chapter’s history and/or community involvements and other activities.
+Chapter Spotlight: Article and pictures highlighting a WiNUP chapter’s history and/or community involvements and other activities.
 Include general information about the chapter, such as number of members, recent membership gains, companies from which members come, etc. as a way for other members of WiNUP to learn about the composition of the organization as a whole.
-(Member Publications Committee Chair should find a contributor for this column or write the article herself.)
+(Member Publications Committee chair should find a contributor for this column or write the article herself.)
 Chapters should be featured in the order in which they were chartered, as follows:

-New York, North Central, Members at Large, North Texas, South Texas, East Tennessee, Indiana, Nashville, Ohio, West Virginia, Missouri, Virginia, ArkLaTex, Northern Indiana, Kentucky, Atlanta, SW Virginia/NE Tennessee, Metro Chicago, Mid-Atlantic, Texhoma.
+New York, North Central, Members-at-Large, North Texas, South Texas, East Tennessee, Indiana, Nashville, Ohio, West Virginia, Missouri, Virginia, ArkLaTex, Northern Indiana, Kentucky, Atlanta, SW Virginia/NE Tennessee, Metro Chicago, Mid-Atlantic, Texhoma.

-• Energy News Update: About two pages of utility industry news briefs; submitted by Energy
+Utility Update: About two pages of utility industry news briefs; submitted by Utility Affairs Committee

-Affairs Committee

-• Local Chapter Highlights: Pictures and brief descriptions of chapters’ recent activities and community involvements (Member Publications Committee Chair should solicit this content from chapter chairs throughout the year.)
+Local Chapter Highlights: Pictures and brief descriptions of chapters’ recent activities and community involvements (Member Publications Committee chair should solicit this content from chapter chairs throughout the year.)

-• Development Corner: Article related to professional development; submitted by International Vice President
+Professional Development Corner: Article related to professional development; submitted by International Vice President

+Dates and Deadlines: Important deadlines for members, including dues, due dates, award nomination deadlines, conference registration deadlines, etc.

-• Other ideas (as space permits):
+Other ideas (as space permits):

+News and Notes; News briefs from international organization, including but not limited to announcements about conferences, webinars, etc.

 Member profiles (Q&A) to feature stories of interesting members – bios of award recipients, executive committee members, new members, long-time members, members with interesting hobbies, collections, etc.

 Health and wellness tips